freddiejbawden/notes/exc/intro-and-mapreduce1.md

 The domain of Extreme Computing looks at the design, implementation and architecture behind creating systems that deal with huge amounts of data.
 There are three main subsections:
 * Analytics - how can we process this data
 * Data Management - how can we store this data
-* Resource Managment - how we manage the deviceese that store the data
+* Resource Management - how we manage the devices that store the data

 There are two "roles" within a big data application (BDS):

-* Application programmer: specialises in how to solve the problem using existing systems.
+* Application programmer: specializes in how to solve the problem using existing systems.
-* System Architect: specialises in how to build a new system for a big data problem
+* System Architect: specializes in how to build a new system for a big data problem

 > *Aside: How _Big_ is Big Data?*
 >